LadislavVasina1/LadislavVasina1/README.md

 - 👋 Hi, I’m Ladislav Vašina
 - :man_student: I am currently studying at Faculty of Information Technology at Brno University of Technology
 - 🟥🎩 Also I am a Satellite Quality Engineer intern at RedHat
-- 👀 I’m interested in python, all kinds of technologies, space, aeronautics
+- 👀 I’m interested in python, pytorch, ML , all kinds of technologies, space, aeronautics
-- :computer: During my studies/work I have come in touch with Python, Java, JavaScript, PHP, C, C++, Ansible, Shell/Bash, asm, GIT and JIRA
+- :computer: During my studies/work I have come in touch with Python, PyTorch, Pandas, Java, JavaScript, PHP, C, C++, Ansible, Shell/Bash, asm, GIT and JIRA
 - 📫 How to reach me
      email: ladislavvasina@gmail.com
      phone: +420776461676